mfhepp/tinyswr/README.md

+**Update 2022-10-31:** [Vojtech, OK1IAK pointed out that the circuit may increase the amount of harmonic content](https://groups.io/g/ATSprint/message/80) of your output signal.
+I did some preliminary analysis of this, see below for details.

 **Update 2018-05-14:** [Hamshop.cz is now offering a complete kit of TinySWR](https://www.hamshop.cz/qrp-c30/tinyswr-kit-i347/), i.e. a PCB and all required parts at a very fair price (ca. 5 EUR).

 **Note:** If you ordered a PCB from OSH Park before October 24, 2017, you have to fix one minor bug in the layout by means of a short piece of wire, see below for details.